concept7/laravel-kite/README.md

 composer require concept7/monitor-client
 ```

-You can publish the config file with:
+Optionally you can publish the config file with:

 ```bash
 php artisan vendor:publish --tag="monitor-client-config"